-Centre for Crime and Justice Research
+Crime and Justice

-The Crime and Justice Research Group is multi-disciplinary and collaborative, and includes staff and postgraduate students with a range of research interests and expertise related to crime and criminal justice both theoretically and applied.
+The Crime and Justice Research Group is multi-disciplinary and collaborative.
+Membership includes staff and postgraduate students with a range of research interests and expertise related to crime and criminal justice both theoretically and applied.

-Crime and Justice Research is part of:
+Crime and Justice is part of: